lanl/bueno-run-proxies/snap/README.md

 ## Custom Configuration:
 Modifications to the bueno run script should be defined in the above config file rather than directly in bueno_snap.py.
-While the settings are mirrored in the runscript, the input file is consulted at runtime and the defaults are overriden with the parameters found in experiments/config.
+While the settings are mirrored in the run script, the input file is consulted at run time and the defaults are overridden with the parameters found in experiments/config.

 There are some additional options for acquiring the timing table from the SNAP output file.
 In the event that the size/format of SNAP's data table is modified